densechen/densechen.github.io/README.md

 ## <img src="assets/info-circle-solid.svg" width="30px"> About Me

-I earned my Master's degree in Computer Science from the National University of Defense Technology in 2022.
+I earned my Master's in Computer Science from the National University of Defense Technology in 2022.
 Following my graduation, I joined the Visual Intelligence Department at Meituan.
-My current work is centered on pioneering research in multi-modal understanding and the generation of images, videos, and 3D content.
+My current work is centered on pioneering research in multi-modal understanding and generating images, videos, and 3D content.

-*Last updated: 2024.8.1*
+*Last updated: 2024.10.8*

 ## <img src="assets/graduation-cap-solid.svg" width="30px"> Education